wowhb/Hands-on/README.md

+# Supplement and reinterpretation

-# Hands-on Machine Learning with Scikit-Learn & TensorFlow
+## Hands-on Machine Learning with Scikit-Learn & TensorFlow

 ### using jupyter notebook